-To further demonstrate the molecular and cellular mechanisms of losartan on alleviating liver fibrosis, we tried to mimic the elevated intrahepatic hydrostatic pressure in partial IVC ligation model by ex vivo approach.
-Losartan mitigated the upregulation of AT1R in HSCs with loading to 50 mmHg for 24 hr (P<0.01 vs. 50 mmHg without losartan in medium, Fig. 5A).
-Immunofluorescence staining also showed that the loading of HSCs to 50 mmHg for 24 hr significantly enhanced the total expression of AT1R (P<0.01 vs. 0 mmHg) and changed their distribution in cytoplasm and nucleus (Fig. 5B, C), but losartan effectively cancelled these changes (Fig. 5B, C).
+Losartan Mitigated the Alteration of Mechanotransduction Properties of HSCs Induced by Ex Vivo Hydrostatic Pressure Loading partial IVC ligation model by ex vivo approach.
+Losartan mitigated the upregulation of AT1R in HSCs with loading to 50 mmHg for 24 h (P < 0.01 vs. 50 mmHg without losartan in medium; Fig. 5A).
+Immunofluorescence staining also showed that the loading of HSCs to 50 mmHg for 24 h significantly enhanced the total expression of AT1R (P < 0.01 vs. 0 mmHg) and changed their distribution in cytoplasm and nucleus (Fig. 5, B and C), but losartan effectively canceled these changes (Fig. 5, B and C).